-PAHN – Performing Arts Hub Norway will be present at the Edinburgh Festival Fringe from 20–24 August.
+PAHN – Performing Arts Hub Norway presents Performing Arts from Norway and Scotland - Connections Across the North Sea at the Edinburgh Festival Fringe 2026.

-in collaboration with the Norwegian Embassy in London and the Consulate General in Edinburgh, PAHN is organising a Norwegian professional programme on 21 August.
+In collaboration with the Norwegian Embassy in London and the Consulate General in Edinburgh, PAHN is organising a Norwegian professional programme on 21 August 2026.

-Norwegian artists and Scottish cultural partners gather for a three-part programme presenting Norwegian artists, exploring artistic practice, dramatic (playwriting) tradition and future collaborations across the North Sea, ending with a pitch session and networking reception.
+Norwegian artists and Scottish cultural partners will gather for a five-part programme featuring presentations of the Norwegian artists, discussions on artistic practice and playwriting traditions, and conversations about future collaborations across the North Sea.
+The programme concludes with a short pitch session and networking reception.

-The aim is to strengthen artistic exchange between the two countries, create opportunities and collaborations for performing artists from Norway, and, not least, to highlight the Norwegian performing arts field as a whole.
+The aim is to strengthen artistic exchange between Norway and Scotland, create new opportunities and collaborations for Norwegian performing artists, and highlight the breadth and quality of the Norwegian performing arts sector.

-Target groups are Scottish and international programmers, producers and festival representatives, artists and performing arts professionals, relevant UK and international performing arts industry contacts
+Scottish and international programmers, producers, festival representatives, artists, performing arts professionals, and other relevant UK and international industry contacts.

 Date and time